-But Law 79C does not apply to the tabulating of results and the computation of match point scores.
-It applies only to the computation of a score in respect of tricks won, and the tabulating of that score on a traveller or score-card by the players or a scorer.
-A scorer as referred to in Law 79C is an official who sits at the table and completes the score card on behalf of the players.
+But Law 79C1 does not apply to the tabulating of results and the computation of match point scores.
+It applies only to the computation of a score in respect of tricks won, and the tabulating of that score on at the table by the players or an official.
+An official referred to in Law 79C1 is one who sits at the table and completes the score card on behalf of the players.
 This usually happens only in international matches, not County Pairs finals!
 Note that the tabulation of results, not scores, is a duty performed by the TD under Law 81C8, and there is no time limit specified in that Law.
-The TD may, and often does, appoint people to carry out this duty for them under Law 81D - but these are not 'scorers' in the sense of Law 79C.